MATTER AND SPIRIT

 Botanizing, dissecting, or making machines,

-Gentlemen, to you the first honors always!
+To you the first honors always!

 And yet they are not my dwelling,

-I, who holds duly his triune proportion of realism, spiritualism, and of the aesthetic or intellectual,
+I, who holds duly his triune proportion of realism, spiritualism, and of the aesthetic or intellectual.

 Realism is mine—my miracles,